Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI-NTN: Current Research Thrusts

 In wireless communication systems, due to the mobility of the transceivers, the channel between the transceivers changes significantly resulting in received signal power variation and Doppler shift.
 So, intuitively, the CSI of this channel should contain information about the Doppler shift.
 This idea has been already explored in terrestrial networks to generate a model using ML\cite{dop-ml1-ch, dop-ml-rsrp, dop-ml2-ch}.
 The ground truth values or the labels are usually generated using the ephemeris information.
-Different channel characteristic variables like Rician K factor, azimuth Angle of Arrival (AoA) width, mean azimuth AOA, and channel estimation errors are generated randomly, and averaged Power Spectral Density (PSD) is used as inputs with some preprocessing to a multi-layered FCNN to estimate the Doppler shift in \cite{dop-ml1-ch}.
+Different channel characteristic variables like Rician K factor, azimuth AoA width, mean azimuth AoA and channel estimation errors are generated randomly, and averaged Power Spectral Density (PSD) is used as inputs with some preprocessing to a multi-layered FCNN to estimate the Doppler shift in \cite{dop-ml1-ch}.
 In \cite{dop-ml-rsrp}, RSRP values mapped from an ambiguity reducer are used to generate the weights for an MLP.
 In \cite{dop-ml2-ch}, different time and frequency domain signals with various modulation schemes, delay profiles, and Signal to Noise Ratio (SNR) have been used as inputs to a hybrid CNN-LSTM model to estimate the Doppler shifts.
 In NTN, the research in this domain is still at the early stage The estimated CSI is used as input to a CNN model to estimate the Doppler shift in \cite{dop-ml-sat}.
 In the future, other potentially efficient SL models can be also explored to generate the real-time accurate Doppler shift in an online manner.
 In table \ref{tab:dop}, we summarize the AI approaches for Doppler shift estimation in NTN.
+Even though the DL techniques are found to be useful in estimating Doppler shift using channel parameters, Doppler shift can be also estimated by analyzing the predictable trajectory of the satellites.
+Complexity analysis is required to justify the applicability of these DL architectures replacing the state of art methods in real systems.